-Tychicus-A peer you respect and can go to for advice.
+Tychicus-This is a peer you respect and could go to for advice.

-Priscilla and Aquila-Peers who help you spiritually because of their knowledge of God and his Word.
-Mark-Someone you might have a strained relationship with now, but whom God has put in your life for a purpose.
+Priscilla and Aquila-These are peers who help you spiritually because of their knowledge about God and his Word.

+Mark-This is someone you might have a strained relationship with now, but whom God has put in your life for a purpose.

 Ask a few volunteers to share about one of their relationships, and have students cover each type.
-After a few have shared, explore these relationships a bit further with these questions: